 Scientists and engineers across Europe have joined forces in a unique collaborative effort to develop a new generation of high-brightness lasers that will transform the fields of healthcare, communications and entertainment.
-The 0.25m (0.7m of European Commission funding) project called WWW.BRIGHTER.EU, which runs until September 2009, has brought 22 of Europe's top research teams together from industry, internationally-recognised research laboratories and leading academic institutions to achieve the next quantum leap in this multi-billion Euro field - by making lasers smaller, brighter, more efficient - and cheaper!
+The $\bigcirc 16.25m$ ($\bigcirc .7m$ of European Commission funding) project called WWW.BRIGHTER.EU, which runs until September 2009, has brought 22 of Europe's top research teams together from industry, internationally-recognised research laboratories and leading academic institutions to achieve the next quantum leap in this multi-billion Euro field - by making lasers smaller, brighter, more efficient - and cheaper!

 The project name stands for 'World Wide Welfare: High-Brightness Semiconductor Lasers for Generic Use', brings together partners from a total of ten European countries and is funded by the European Commission's Information Society Technologies Programme.
 The WWW.BRIGHTER.EU collaboration builds upon the successful WWW.BRIGHT.EU project, which was completed in 2006.
+Spain is represented in the BRIGHTER Consortium by a leading university, the Universidad Politécnica de Madrid (UPM).